Altruist: Argumentative Explanations through Local Interpretations of Predictive Models: Conclusion

 \section{Conclusion}

 IML has emerged as an important research area to interpret ML algorithms.
-A lot of IML approaches are presenting their interpretations in a features-importance manner.
-Argumentation is the concept of designing automated systems that address specific issues by providing syllogisms that support the thesis, solution and conclusion.
-In this paper, Altruist is presented, deploying an innovative technique combining feature importance interpretation techniques and argumentation, transforming untruthful interpretations on the decision-making of ML models into profound explanations for the end users, which are justifiable as well.
-Altruist provides the local maximum truthful interpretation, as well as the justification for the truthfulness.
-Moreover, it can be used as a tool for automatic selection of the most truthful interpretation among a variety of $X$ different interpretation techniques.
-In future work, Altruist will be evaluated in other ML tasks (e.g. regression, multi-label classification).
+A lot of IML approaches are presenting their interpretations in a feature importance manner.
+Argumentation is the study of how conclusions can be reached through logical reasoning; that is, claims based, soundly or not, on premises.
+This paper presents Altruist, a preliminary technique which combines FI interpretation techniques and logic-based argumentation, to provide truthful interpretations on the decision-making of ML models to the end users.
+It provides the local maximum truthful interpretation, as well as the justification for the truthfulness.
+Altruist is also presented as an evaluation metric, strongly influenced by the metrics of faithfulness and infidelity.
+Moreover, it can be used as a tool for automatic selection of the most truthful interpretation among a variety of multiple different interpretations.
+In future work, the meta-explanation aspect of Altruist is going to be explored.
+Altruist will also be evaluated in other ML tasks (e.g., regression, multi-label classification) and data types (text, time-series and possibly image).
 Another aspect that could be investigated is the alteration of categorical feature values, and the effect of the localness of features.
-Finally, a human-oriented evaluation will be assessed to validate its usefulness.
+Finally, a human-oriented evaluation will be conducted to validate the usefulness of the meta-explanations and the available arguments.